donut-party/donut-docs-site/content/docs/system/_index.md

 groups_.
 Component groups contain _component definitions_.
 Component definitions
 include _signal handlers_ that specify component behaviors.

+Systems, component groups, and component definitions are just maps that are structured a particular way.
 Here's an example of a system definition:

 ``` clojure
 (ns donut.examples.single-component